J. Cleaveland Cady

-Josiah Cleaveland Cady (January 1837 – April 17, 1919) or J. Cleaveland Cady, was an American architect who is known for his Romanesque and Rundbogenstil style designs.
+Josiah Cleaveland Cady (January 1837 – April 17, 1919) was an American architect known for his Romanesque Revival designs.
 He was also a founder of the American Institute of Architects.

-More than fifteen of his buildings are on the National Register of Historic Places.
-His most famous surviving building is the American Museum of Natural History in New York City.
-In 1920, Alexander Dana Noyes said, "In his professional career, J. Cleveland Cady was perhaps the embodiment of the effort of American architecture, fifty years ago, to find itself while cutting loose from the false and meretricious standards of the Second Empire."
+Cady started his career as a draftsman for Town & Davis in New York City.
+He opened his Manhattan practice, J. Cleaveland Cady, Architect, in 1864.
+The firm became J. C. Cady & Company in 1882 and Cady, Berg & See in 1890.
+Cady's work was diverse, including residences, churches, colleges, libraries, museums, and railroad depots.
+His first major project was designing the Brooklyn Art Association's Brooklyn Academy of Design in 1869, with architect Henry M. Cougdon.

+Cady designed the American Museum of Natural History, the Metropolitan Opera House, and fifteen buildings at Yale University.
+Although much of his work centered around New York and New England, he also was the main architectural advisor for Berea College in Kentucky.
+Cady's designs include one National Historic Landmark and twelve buildings that are individually listed in the National Register of Historic Places.

 Early life

-Cady was born in Providence, Rhode Island to Lydia Smith Platner and Josiah Cady, a Deacon who was president of the Rhode Island State Anti-Slavery Society.
-His father died in 1853.
+Cady was born in Providence, Rhode Island in January 1837, to Lydia Smith Platner and Josiah Cady, a deacon who was president of the Rhode Island State Anti-Slavery Society.
+Josiah Cady died in 1853.

 Cady attended Bacon Academy and Plainfield Academy, both in Connecticut.
 He attended Trinity College in Hartford, Connecticut for one year in 1857, and took additional classes in 1860.
 At Trinity, he was a member of the Fraternity of Delta Psi (St. Anthony Hall).
 However, he did not officially graduate.

-Between 1857 and 1864, Cady pursued his studies in architecture.
-He received his architectural training from a German professor of architecture who was living in New York City.
+Between 1857 and 1864, Cady pursued his studies in architecture in New York with an unknown German professor of architecture.
 He also studied watercolor painting with Alfred Fredericks.